 WHY SHE WAS SELECTED:

-Greco talked about the achievement with Suburban Life sports editor Joshua Welge.
-Here is an edited version of the transcript:
+Charles talked with Suburban Life sports editor Joshua Welge about the game and more.
+Here is an edited version of the transcript.

 Charles: There were 10 seconds left, and coach said we were running a play for a 3.
 I was shocked because we were only down one.
 Coach told me I was going to be shooting.
 We ran a double screen for me.
 When I got the shot up, two girls were flying at me.
 Everything seemed like it happened in slow motion.
 The clock went zero, the buzzer sounded and we all went crazy.

 Welge: Have you had a game-winning shot before?